 After analyzing the data, Carbon Lighthouse determined that the building should not invest in upgrade fixtures.
 Although newer fixtures would lower energy costs, the run-hours are not long enough for the energy savings to justify the investment.
 The low run-hours are due to well-functioning occupancy sensors.

 However, replacement of the occupancy sensors in the sixth-floor men’s restroom was recommended.
 The collected data showed that this particular sensor appeared to be malfunctioning, allowing the lights to be on continuously, even when the restroom was unoccupied for long durations.

-Evan Lubofsky is director of marketing for Onset.
+Evan Lubofsky is a writer and communications director for Onset.

 - 2016 Environmental Leader Product & Project Awards

 - Advanced Rooftop-Unit Control (ARC) Retrofits: Field Demonstrations Validate Energy Savings

 - Improve Occupant Comfort & Reduce Energy Costs Through Humidity Control